whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter4.md

 **Keepers of the Grove Orders:** Jim Jimmy Jim Jim Jim's mind has been touched by an unnatural force, and through him it's influence continues to spread in the world.
 See that his life is ended, then see that his body is given the heroes burial it deserves.
 His God will shepherd his soul in the afterlife. -via sending

-**Lords of the Rising Dawn Orders:** The orcs have repurposed a number of warehouses in Strovenguard to hold material for their armies.
-Discover which warehouses they are using and then burn them to the ground. -Duke James Lightbringer
+**Lords of the Rising Dawn Orders:** The orcs have turned Strovenguard into an internment camp, and no orc there is more guilty of this crime than the Warlords placed in charge of the city, kill them.
+If you can, make it look like infighting among themselves. -Duke James Lightbringer

 **Maker's of Legend Orders:** Why are we having the Gerasaline armies retreat?
 They should be fighting to the last in dramatic fashion!
 Convince the Queen to face the orcs directly, and then write me an awesome song about it! -Haera Oelefros